sysnasri/upday/README.md

 ## Important attention

 ```
-This scenario is not using Route53 instead using OVH dns, because my apex domain "nasri.it" is hosted on OVH.
+This scenario des not uses Route53 instead uses OVH DNS, because my apex domain "nasri.it" is hosted on OVH.
-In this scenior a CNAME "upday" is going to be created and pointed to aws application load balancer.
+In this scenario a CNAME "upday" is going to be created and pointed to aws application load balancer.

 ```